 code.talks Commerce Special 2017 Exclusive

-2. Which code.talks topics are particularly interesting for you and your work?
+2. Which topics at code.talks are most interesting for you personally?

-3. What do you think are the most relevant drivers for the success of e-commerce models?
+3. What do you believe are the important drivers for success in e-commerce?

 4. What are the main challenges for developers who work in the e-commerce industry?

-5. What was the most interesting thing you’ve heard or learned at the code.talks commerce special?
+5. What’s the most interesting thing you’ve learned at the conference?

 After working abroad for the last years, I was able to update my general knowledge about the German shop landscape.
 Fortunately, I learned that other companies face very similar challenges when they are implementing changes within their systems.
 Building a modern software architecture, realizing the still highly debated microservices, integrating an efficient design to development workflows.
 While discussing these topics at code.talks, I gained several new insights that I will examine more closely now.

 Thank you, Kristin, for taking the time to chat with us!

 For questions on the topic, you can get in touch with Kristin directly.